Dr. Rendon Weighs In on Melasma

 How can I treat melasma?

-In severe cases, laser treatments can be used to remove the dark pigment, but this is NOT recommended in patients with darker skin as it may worsen the melasma.
-Avoiding the sun and using sunscreen are key to preventing melasma and indispensable to treatment.
-Patients with darker skin may have sensitive skin and be prone to irritation, which could lead to postinflammatory hyperpigmentation (PIH).
+In severe cases, laser treatments can be used to remove the dark pigment, but this is NOT recommended in patients with darker skin as it may worsen the melasma.3 Avoiding the sun and using sunscreen are key to helping prevent melasma and indispensable to treatment.* Patients with darker skin may have sensitive skin and be prone to irritation, which could lead to postinflammatory hyperpigmentation (PIH).

-As Dr. Rendon pointed out, melasma may be treated with prescription-strength topical agents and chemical peels.
-Ask your doctor about the #1 physician-dispensed skin care system, Obagi Nu-Derm®, which contains a prescription-strength 4% hydroquinoine formula to help correct and reduce the signs of skin aging resulting from hyperpigmentation and reveal younger, healthier-looking skin.
+As Dr. Rendon pointed out, melasma may be treated with prescription topical agents.
+Ask your doctor about the #1 physician-dispensed skin care system, Obagi Nu-Derm®, which contains prescription 4% hydroquinoine to help correct and reduce the visible signs of skin aging resulting from hyperpigmentation and reveal younger-, healthier-looking skin.
+See below for Important Safety Information about the Obagi Nu-Derm System.

 You may also want to consult your skin care provider to see if the Obagi-C® Rx System is right for you.
-Obagi-C Rx combines both the benefits of prescription-strength hydroquinone and the power of Vitamin C to address early signs of skin damage.
+Obagi-C Rx contains 4% hydroquinone to reduce hyperpigmentation and other key ingredients, such as Vitamin C, that help address the signs of skin aging to maintain younger-looking skin.
+See below for Important Safety Information about the Obagi-C Rx System.

 Need help finding a doctor?
 Our Physician Finder can help you locate an approved Obagi physician close to you.